cloudera/CML_AMP_Knowledge_Graph_Backed_RAG/README.md

-# Knowledge Graph backed RAG AMP
+# Knowledge Graph powered RAG AMP

 This repository demonstrates how to power a RAG(Retrieval Augmented Generation) application with a knowledge graph(supported by graph DBs like [Neo4j](https://neo4j.com/)) to capture relationships and contexts not easily accessible if vector databases are being used in a RAG pipeline